 Stewart adds that while versatility with a powder is great, choosing the right formula can affect the outcome of your application.
 "Powders come in many different textures—be wary of formulas that are too shimmery or grainy, as they can look heavy over fine lines and skin texture.
 Choose formulas that feel silky and glide across the skin."
 She says a light hand is crucial: "When applying, use light pressure and blend with intention, focusing on the high planes of the face."

 The pros who swear by a liquid highlighter agree that its texture gives skin a more natural look.
-"For a subtle glow, use liquid highlighters, as they will provide soft natural glow and it's easy everyday use," says Makeup Artist Azra Red.
-She recommends Smashbox Halo Highlighting Wand (£26) for an easy-to-use option that requires zero brushes or sponges.
+"For a subtle glow, use liquid highlighters, as they will provide a soft natural glow and it's easy everyday use," says makeup artist Azra Red.
 "This highlighter will illuminate and give you a dewy fresh-skin look that is super easy to apply as it comes with a built-in brush, so all you have to do is click and glow."

 Kathy Genchi of Julien Farel Restore Salon & Spa in New York City agrees.
-"I love to add a few drops to my foundation or tinted moisturiser.
+"I love to add a few drops to my foundation or tinted moisturizer.
 Then, I use a foundation brush and apply to get a dewy, lit-from-within glow."
-Genchi's go-to is drugstore favourite L'Oréal Paris True Match Liquid Glow Illuminator (£9).
+Genchi's go-to is drugstore favorite L'Oréal Paris True Match Liquid Glow Illuminator ($13).
 "Unlike some watery formulas, this one has a very sheer finish and is the most versatile."

 Pro-Approved Highlighter Hacks

-Severino and Kennedy are all for an MUA staple, Dr. Paw Paw's multipurpose balm, when your favourite highlighter isn't an option.
+Severino and Kennedy are all for an MUA staple, Dr. Paw Paw's multipurpose balm, when your favorite highlighter isn't an option.
 "Use an unpredictable product [like Dr. Paw Paw] the way you would use a cream highlight.
-There are no rules in the world of makeup—just have fun." says Kennedy.
-"If you're on the run and want to add a hint of a glow, use Dr. Paw Paw for an instant glow on your cheekbones, eyelids and lips," says Severino.
+There are no rules in the world of makeup—just have fun," says Kennedy.
+"If you're on the run and want to add a hint of a glow, use Dr. Paw Paw for an instant glow on your cheekbones, eyelids, and lips," says Severino.